DeviprasadShetty9833/DSA_in_C_Tutorial/B+ Tree/README.md

 - Each node has at most m children.
 - Each node has at least ⌈m/2⌉ children (except root).
 - Each node has at least ⌈m/2⌉ - 1 keys (except root).
+- Each node has at most m-1 keys.
 - Root can have minimum 2 children (if not leaf).

 Leaf Nodes (Data Nodes):